Guillaume-SE/Codex/README.md

 ## Future plans

+- Switch images upload to a cloud service.
 - Restrict access to certain pages and functions to non-administrator users.
-- Pilot all data with a dashboard.
 - Statistical display of media distribution according to various criteria.
 - Adding a feature to track "collections".